-Whilst India is such a large country we will make travelling around it easy for you.
+Whilst India is such a large country, we make travelling around easy for you.
 Between destinations and for airport transfers you will have a private driver who will transport you comfortably in a AC vehicle, typically a Toyota Innova (depending on group size).
 Whilst their English may not be as competent as your guides, you will still be able to communicate with your driver and often this becomes a highlight of your trip!

 For time at leisure during your holiday, if you wish to explore your surroundings or dine outside of your hotel, it is great to be able to experience the local transport;

 Taxi’s are generally quite old cars in India and you may have to battle for the meter to be put on with varying excuses as to why it might not work.
 If you say you will take another taxi you will often find it has started working again!
 We advise agreeing a price before starting your journey.
 You may wish to ask one of your guides, or a member of staff at your hotel, for advice on how much a particular journey should cost.
 Hotels will also be more than happy to arrange a taxi for you at a fair price.